SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

 Normally these will be found in a folder path like *{SolutionRoot}/Libs/Mvx/Droid/*

+Also, within that same folder you need to add:

+* **System.Windows.dll** - *Android version*
+   - This adds some PCL adaptation - some 'type forwarding' allowing PCL libraries that need to access things like `System.Windows.ICommand` to work on Xamarin.Android

 ### Add a reference to TipCalc.Core.csproj

 Add a reference to your `TipCalc.Core` project - the project we created in the last step which includes your `Calculation` service, your `TipViewModel` and your `App` application wiring.

 ## Add the MvvmCross Android binding resource file